ObjectPascal-Community/1brc-ObjectPascal/README.md

 4. If you need to provide a custom `.gitignore` for something not present in the main one, please do.

 This challenge is mainly to allow us to learn something new.
 This means that copying code from others will be allowed, under these conditions:
+1. You can only use pure Object Pascal with no calls to any operating system's `API` or external `C/C++` libraries.
-1. The code must have some sort of mention/attribution to the original author.
+2. The code must have some sort of mention/attribution to the original author, in case you've used someone else's code.
-2. It's not a blatant copy just for the sake of submission.
+3. It's not a blatant copy just for the sake of submission.
-3. It adds something of value, not just a different code formatting.
+4. It adds something of value, not just a different code formatting.
+5. All code should be formatted with the `IDE`'s default formatting tool.

 In order to produce the One Billion Rows of text, we are providing the source code for the official generator, so we all have the same entry data.